SJRStreiff/RecordCurator/readme.md

 Failure to do so will create problems when working with the data.
 Details and data-source specific modifications necessary to standardise data can be changed in the script *z_functions_a.py*

-I hope to add integraion of other databases, including linking e.g., to [Bionomia]{https://bionomia.net/}.
+I hope to add integration of other databases, including linking e.g., to [Bionomia](https://bionomia.net/), as well as improving the speed and accuracy of these checks.

 **more to come**